NEWS

 On September 21, as part of the RCDS program focused on integrating Nagorno-Karabakh refugees into Armenia's NGO and analytical sectors

-On September 10, Tigran Grigoryan, head of the Regional Center for Democracy and Security (RCDS), delivered a testimony at the U.S. Helsinki Commission's Congressional hearing on Armenia.
+On September 10, Tigran Grigoryan, director of the Regional Center for Democracy and Security (RCDS), delivered a testimony at the U.S. Helsinki Commission's Congressional hearing on Armenia.
 His address emphasized the urgent need for international support to strengthen Armenia’s democracy and security in the face of ongoing challenges.

 RCDS Hosts Discussion on Integrating Artsakh Officers into Armenia's Security Structures